dassoumik/project-2/Readme.md

 ## What we learned from this project:
 - Greyson- I learned how to use embed maps in an html as well as shortcuts for on clicks when handling basic stuff in the html.
-- Soumik - How to update images, dates, and pull them from the database.
+- Soumik - Learned about the overall MVC concepts.
 - Aubrey - I learned about how the authentication process works.
 - Tori - Learned how to better use handlebars and deploy to heroku.